-In the first months of 2020, as the knock-on effects of Covid-19 were catapulting the global fashion industry into free-fall, dozens of mass-market apparel brands made a catastrophic decision: They canceled an estimated $40 billion worth of apparel orders that, in many cases, were already in the works or had been completed and shipped.
+In the first months of 2020, as the knock-on effects of Covid-19 were catapulting the global fashion industry into free-fall, dozens of mass-market apparel brands made a catastrophic decision: They cancelled an estimated $40 billion worth of apparel orders that, in many cases, were already in the works or had been completed and shipped.

 In the current supply chain, factories front huge costs for fabric and wages, and only months later they are reimbursed by the brands.
-Thus, by canceling the orders, brands were refusing to compensate for countless hours of completed work.
+Thus, by cancelling the orders, brands were refusing to compensate for countless hours of completed work.
 As a consequence, over a million garment workers — the majority of whom are women, many are single mothers — were immediately laid off or fired, many without pay, and plunged into a grave economic crisis with zero financial support.
-Canceled orders impacted almost all supplier countries, from Bangladesh to Myanmar to Cambodia, Vietnam, the U.S., and beyond, and triggered a corresponding increase in hunger and food insecurity, union-busting, and gender-based violence that is still unfolding, two years later.
+Cancelled orders impacted almost all supplier countries, from Bangladesh to Myanmar to Cambodia, Vietnam, the U.S., and beyond, and triggered a corresponding increase in hunger and food insecurity, union-busting, and gender-based violence that is still unfolding, two years later.

 Over the summer of 2020, the #PayUp campaign went viral.
 Hundred of thousands of citizens around the world began using the #PayUp tag on social media.